Spotify is Robbing Artists

 These problems may seem small, but it meant that even as schools opened back up, many people felt that they were already behind in their learning.
 This not only could’ve affected grades, but the people’s confidence, motivation and mental health.

-How Did it Affect our Minds?
+How Did It Affect Our Growing Minds?

 Taking in the learning setbacks and social problems, all of this had an impact on the mental health of children, teenagers and pre-teens.
 The long-term isolation, the disruption of daily routine and the “unknown” of what the news would say next, led to a rise in anxiety and depression among kids and teens.
 The World Health Organization put out a study that shows the rates of anxiety and depression increasing by 25% during the 2020 pandemic.
 This shows how the mental state of children and teens were impacted.
 There was also a loss of access to help, leaving it to strictly online availability.
 There was a huge loss in connection, and it left many struggling with their mental state.
 This caused some people to experience long-term phycological effects even after restrictions where lifted.